-Key Performance Indicators: Overall compliance with Treasury and other regulations; meet County Commissioners' expectations for program performance and effective, transparent, accountable reporting.
+Key Performance Indicators: Compliance with Treasury and other regulations; meet County Commissioners' expectations for program performance and effective, transparent, accountable reporting.

-Output: Three (3) FTE to manage the direct CSLFRF program ARP allocated projects, coordinate grant and other ARP funding opportunities for Lane County, its partner agencies and the entire region, as well as ensure the appropriate level of financial management of the funds and ability to prepare for and respond to audit and meet the quarterly and annual reporting requirements.
+Output: Three (3) FTE to manage the direct CSLFRF program ARP allocated projects, coordinate grant and other ARP funding opportunities for Lane County, as well as ensure the appropriate level of financial management of the funds and ability to prepare for and respond to audit and meet the quarterly and annual reporting requirements.